 • Blend the fruit with some full fat coconut milk for a hint of coconut flavor and a creamier popsicle.
 This is also a great way to lighten up the color of the fruit.

-• To sweeten them up just a tad you could add a little bit of honey to the fruit purée.
-This would depend on how sweet your fruit is, to begin with, so do a little taste test!
+• To sweeten the pops, just a little bit of honey or maple syrup to the fruit purée.
+This would depend on how sweet your fruit is to begin with, so do a little taste test.

-• If you want a stronger flavor, add a little fruit juice to the mix.
-It’s concentrated so it will enhance the taste.
+• If you want a stronger flavor, add a little fruit like orange juice, grape juice or apple juice to the mix.
+It’s concentrated, so it will enhance the taste of popsicles.

 Full fat coconut milk and yogurt, Greek or plain, will result in a creamy fruity popsicle.
 It may remind you of a creamsicle!
 Both, especially the yogurt, will add tartness and tang to the flavor.
 You may want to add some extra sweetness in this case.